taehyun1-ab/interpretable-ad-clinical-prediction/README.md

 ## Overview

-This repository contains the source code and experimental configuration files for the study:
+This repository contains the experimental code for the study:

 **Interpretable Clinical Data Mining for Alzheimer's Disease Staging and MCI Progression Prediction**